prajjwal-mathur/Linux-Commands-Cheatsheet/TerminalCommands.md

         - To quit: `:q`
         - To quit without saving: `:q!`
         - To count the words in a file in vim editor: `:! wc %`
+        - To go from vim terminal to vim editor: press `i`
 - To identify current user: `whoami`
 - To identify all logged-on user: `who`
 - To retrieve currently defined aliases: `alias`